New estimation methods for extremal bivariate return curves: Simulation study

 These coverage results provide an insight into differences in the \citet{Heffernan2004} and \citet{Wadsworth2013} models.
 Firstly, for angles close to $0$ and $\pi/2$, the coverage from the \citet{Wadsworth2013} model tends to be closer to the nominal level then that from the \citet{Heffernan2004} model.
 This is especially apparent when examining the scores at both probabilities for the logistic and first bivariate normal copula examples.
 We note that imposing Property \ref{prop:marg_limit} will affect the coverage near the margins, since we do not allow return curve coordinate estimates that exceed the marginal $(1-p)$-th quantiles, resulting in constrained confidence intervals.
 We also note that the coverage values for the Frank copula from the \citet{Heffernan2004} framework are noticeably small; this relates to aforementioned shortcoming of this approach for data sets with negative dependence.
 On the other hand, certain coverage values obtained using the \citet{Wadsworth2013} approach are noticeably smaller than the corresponding values from the \citet{Heffernan2004} approach; for example, for the BEV asymmetric logistic copula at $p=10^{-4}$ and the second bivariate t copula.
 On the whole, neither procedure consistently outperforms the other over the copulas and angles considered and encouragingly, the resulting coverage scores were, in many cases, close to the nominal level.
-Combined with the bias results, it appears that neither approach is obviously superior to the other.
-Since models for multivariate extremes are typically based on asymptotic arguments which sometimes hold better for one data set than another, this conclusion is most likely a reflection of the different asymptotic arguments for the \citet{Heffernan2004} and \citet{Wadsworth2013} models.
-Therefore, from a practical point of view, we cannot easily distinguish between these methods and either model could be selected for return curve estimation.

-Finally, the computation cost for each curve estimation technique was evaluated.
-Application of the \citet{Wadsworth2013} modelling framework was significantly quicker than the other two approaches; this is likely due to the fact this technique does not involve any simulation and/or smoothing.
-Of the remaining estimation frameworks, application of the \citet{Heffernan2004} model was still significantly quicker than the method given in \citet{Cooley2019}.
-This conclusion appears to be a result of the Gaussian-kernel density smoothing techniques that are applied when obtaining the empirical curve estimates for the latter approach.
-This further contributes to our decision not to consider the \citet{Cooley2019} approach further.
-A comparison of the computation times required to obtain $50$ return curve estimates for one copula can be found in the supplementary material.